Biomechanics Quiz Question set 4.txt

 Which of the following statement(s) is/are true regarding the density of fat and muscle tissue?

-muscle and bone density is greater than 1000kg/m
+muscle and bone density is GREATER than 1000kg/m3 (will sink)

 A submerged object will rise up to the surface if ______.

 The inverse relationship between relative velocity and relative pressure (e.g., higher relative velocity results in lower pressure) in a fluid is called _______ principle.

 The "dynamic fluid force that acts in a direction perpendicular to the motion of the body through a fluid" is the definition of which of the following concepts?